911 (Lady Gaga song): Remixes

 Remixes by Bruno Martini, Sofi Tukker, and WEISS were released on December 4, 2020.
 Madeon, one of the original song's producers, remixed "911" for his DJ mix NYE 2021 that was released three weeks later.

 A remix of "911" on Dawn of Chromatica (2021) features English singer Charli XCX.

 During a Q&A on Twitter in March 2021, Charli XCX revealed she was contacted by BloodPop to be part of a remix for the song, but nothing came of it.
 Later that day, the producer posted a screenshot of a conversation with her confirming he had sent its stems to her back in November 2020.
 However, due to a communication error, XCX claimed to have never gotten them, but would look to see if her team has them.
 The following May, XCX confirmed that "the creation process has begun".
 Her remix, featuring English producer A. G. Cook, was ultimately released on September 3, 2021, as part of Gaga's remix album, Dawn of Chromatica.
 The song includes new verses with Charli's lines.
 Sam Murphy of Junkee noted the song as an example of how the record "always keeps that underlying sadness at the root with an eye on brighter days", illustrated by XCX's line "I look out to Venus and search for a place / And search for a place / And sometimes I hate myself", and in a "more triumphant" part of the track, "If it's all getting way harder / Turn it up, party to Gaga".
 The remix abandons the original track's steady beat, instead going for an overly distorted sound.

 Neil Z. Yeung of AllMusic called the remix one of the highlights of Dawn of Chromatica, saying that "Charli XCX and A.G.
 Cook revive '911' as a pulsing digital epic".
 Pitchfork's Jamieson Cox praised the "crystalline hyperpop" remix and its "stunning" final verse and outro, dubbing it "some of Charli's finest work since Pop 2," her mixtape from 2017.
 Alexa Camp of Slant Magazine thought that XCX "injects some much-needed expressiveness" in the song, while Cook "drags [it] from the late aughts into something approaching the future."
 Robin Murray of Clash praised the remix as "stellar".
-Writing for Gigwise, Alex Rigotti called it the third best track on the record, which "transforms the rigid, robotic original into something way more chaotic, but tense", delivering "high drama" while "sounding utterly transcendental".
-She appreciated XCX for "performing more in her vocal style instead of conforming to Gaga's standards".
 Joey Nolfi of Entertainment Weekly thought that XCX reimagined the song "into something that suits her own brand while bringing out new layers in Gaga's raw lyrics."
 The A.V.
 Clubs Gabrielle Sanchez felt that XCX and Cook "let their imaginations get away from them", "convoluting" Gaga's original by downplaying its "standout parts".
 She also regarded the new verses by XCX as "only so-so."
 The remix peaked at number 14 on the Billboard Hot Dance/Electronic Songs chart.